Thunderboi1337/Movie_Night/README.md

 ## Features

-- **Easy Movie selection**: Find the movie you want to add by simply searching for it and add it
+- **Easy Movie selection**: Find the movie you want to add by simply searching for it and adding it to the specific genre

 ## Usage